obrunet/Looker_Data_Analysis/01.LookML_Dev/README.md

 3 types of piles:
 - query tiles: you specify the data you want to show, defined from an explore or the dashboard itself
-- look link tiles: use teh qury & viz of a saved report (Look).
+- look link tiles: use the query & viz of a saved report (Look).
 The linked look must be in the same folder.
 Used when several dashboards need the same tile.
 - text tiles: headers, descriptions...

 ## 3. LookerML: